italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 If any of the previous scenarios occur, the Wallet Instance **MUST** be revoked.
 To allow the User to revoke the Wallet Instance, the Wallet Provider (WP) **MUST**  offer a remote service, such as a web page, where the User can authenticate and request the revocation of a previously activated Wallet Instance.

-The backup and restore specification are address in the *Backup and Restore* chapter.

 .. _token endpoint: wallet-solution.html#wallet-attestation
 .. _Wallet Attestation Request: wallet-attestation.html#format-of-the-wallet-attestation-request
 .. _Wallet Attestation: wallet-attestation.html#format-of-the-wallet-attestation